twhl-community/halflife-updated/README.md

 If you need help setting up the SDK or developing a mod please ask on the [TWHL website](https://twhl.info/) or on its [Discord server](https://discord.gg/jEw8EqD).

+The TWHL wiki has tutorials to guide you through making a mod: https://twhl.info/wiki/page/Half-Life_Programming_-_Getting_Started

 See the `#welcome` channel for more information about the Discord server.
 Please do not use the `#unified-sdk` channel for general help requests, there are channels for modding help.

 See the TWHL thread for status updates about these projects: https://twhl.info/thread/view/20055